lianshengxing/electron-cn-docs/api/app.md

 const {app} = require('electron')
 let myWindow = null

-const shouldQuit = app.makeSingleInstance((commandLine, workingDirectory) => {
+const shouldQuit = app.makeSingleInstance((commandLine,workingDirectory) => {
-  // Someone tried to run a second instance, we should focus our window. if (myWindow) {
+  // Someone tried to run a second instance,we should focus our window. if (myWindow) {
     if (myWindow.isMinimized()) myWindow.restore()
     myWindow.focus()